 All frequently asked questions related to health care and insurance benefits are included on this page to encourage word searches to find the answer(s) you seek.
-Here are topics included:
+Topics included are:

 Health Reimbursement Account (HRA)

 The only on-going use of Health Reimbursement Accounts (HRAs) by the South Dakota State Employee Benefits Plan is limited to the Our Healthy Baby program and Opt-Outs.
 HRAs were utilized in FY16 for the one-time credit.

 A Health Reimbursement Account (HRA) is an employer-funded account that reimburses employees for certain medical, pharmacy, dental and vision expenses incurred by employees, spouses and eligible dependent children.

 Q2.
 Are there different types of HRA accounts?

 Yes, there are also Combination HRA accounts and Wellness HRA accounts.

 If you elected the High Deductible Health Plan with an HSA plan during the recent annual enrollment or were previously covered on the High Deductible Health Plan, you have a Combination HRA.
 A Combination HRA can only be used for dental, vision, or expenses that remain after your medical deductible is satisfied.